Specialsfrontbig clearSpecials2Frontbig

 1. Jump Rope

-Jessamyn Robbins held the ends of her jump rope.
+Jessamyn Robbins stood on the playground at Acorn School.
+She gripped the ends of a jump rope.

 “This time’s the time,” she said.

 She raised her arms.
-The rope twirled over her head in a wobbly arch.
-Her brown braid flipped outward, as she rose onto her toes.
-But before she hopped, the jump rope smacked the back of her ankles.
-She stumbled and she tumbled onto the asphalt.
+The rope twirled overhead in a shaky arch.
+Her brown braid flipped as she rose onto her toes.
+But before she could hop, the rope smacked her ankles.
+She stumbled and tumbled onto the asphalt.

 Laughter burst out around her.